dadi/docs/docs/cdn.md

 ## Serving Images and Assets

-With your [sources](/cdn/getting-started/defining-sources/) configured so that CDN knows where to find them, you can start sending requests for your assets and images.
+With your [sources](#cdn/defining-sources) configured so that CDN knows where to find them, you can start sending requests for your assets and images.

 CDN currently responds to two types of URL scheme.
 One, the Path URL scheme, is a legacy format and exists for backwards compatibility with early-adoption client applications.
-The other, the Querystring URL scheme, is succinct, flexible and robust.
+The other, the Querystring URL Scheme, is succinct, flexible and robust.

-> The Querystring URL scheme is the preferred format and is where future development efforts will be focused.
-In the event that new image manipulation parameters are added to CDN, the Querystring URL scheme will be the only format that supports them.
+> The Querystring URL Scheme is the preferred format and is where future development efforts will be focused.
+In the event that new image manipulation parameters are added to CDN, the Querystring URL Scheme will be the only format that supports them.

-### The URL schemes
+### The URL Schemes

-While the Querystring URL scheme is preferred for new applications, both are documented here.
-If you don't need details about the Path URL scheme, [jump right to the Querystring URL scheme](#querystring-url-scheme).
+While the Querystring URL Scheme is preferred for new applications, both are documented here.
+If you don't need details about the Path URL Scheme, [jump right to the Querystring URL Scheme](#cdn/querystring-url-scheme).

-> For a complete guide to the image and asset manipulation parameters, see the [URL API Guide](x).
+> For a complete guide to the image manipulation parameters, see the [Image Parameters](#cdn/image-parameters).

 #### Path URL Scheme